In the past, I compiled my favourite posts for my blogoversary. This year, I don't feel like doing that.

 10. I’ll call you.

 This old nugget has been men’s exit line forever.
 Give me a break, guys.
-I know at the very best, you’ll wait a day (or a week) to ring me.
+I know at the very best, you’ll wait three days (or a week) to ring me.
 Or you will just disappear off the face of the earth.
 Don’t leave me waiting in the wings.
 Just say “Bye.”

 9. My wife and I are getting a divorce.
 Yes, I’ve filed the papers!